snowplow/snowplow/4-storage/storage-loader/README.md

-# SnowPlow::EmrEtlRunner
+# SnowPlow::StorageLoader

 ## Introduction

-SnowPlow::EmrEtlRunner is a Ruby application (built with [Bundler] [bundler]) to run SnowPlow's Hive-based ETL (extract, transform, load) process on [Amazon Elastic MapReduce] [amazon-emr] with minimum fuss.
+SnowPlow::StorageLoader is a Ruby application (built with [Bundler] [bundler]) to load SnowPlow event data into various databases and "big data" storage options.
+Initially StorageLoader supports one

+ (extract, transform, load) process on [Amazon Elastic MapReduce] [amazon-emr] with minimum fuss.

 ## Deployment and configuration